9 Do’s and Don’ts of Nonprofit Social Media

 Advertising

-Don’t: Blindly spend money on ads.
+Don’t: Blindly spend money on paid social ads.
 Simply boosting a random post for the sake of getting more views may not align with your specific goals.

 Do: Create a plan, set goals, and track the results of any ads you run.
-Figure out what you want the ad to achieve, whether it’s gaining more followers, more donations or more volunteers.
+Focus on first-party data and privacy-focused targeting options.
+Figure out what you want the ad to achieve, whether it's gaining more followers, more donations or more volunteers.
+Consider user-generated content campaigns to increase authenticity and engagement.
 Then create ads geared toward reaching that goal.

 Topics